elbrandt/ObjToJs/README.md

  a.
 Modify the `demo.html` file to include your `.js` file before the inclusion of `demo.js`

  b.
 If you used a 3rd parameter when running `obj_to_js.py` to specify a custom model name, replace occurrences of `my_model` in `demo.js` with your model name.
+(The optional 3rd parameter is provided to allow for easy inclusion of more than one different model in a webgl scene.)

 The demo program [here](https://github.com/elbrandt/ObjToJs/tree/main/sample) has been written to load a model that is defined by a `.js` from this utility.
 It will set the camera to make entire model visible and provide simple sliders to move the camera and rotate the model.